 1. Share our core values:

-We believe that salvation is found in Jesus Christ, who came to save all people
+We believe that salvation is found in Jesus Christ, who came for all people

 We seek the Lord’s will in all circumstances